konsim83/TriangleMesh.jl/docs/src/man/examples.md

-# Examples
+# Workflow

-This section is intended to give the user an idea of the workflow.
+This section is intended to give you an idea of how to use `TriangleMesh`.
+The workflow is actually very simple and we demonstrate it here using a few simple examples.

 ## Create a Polygon